danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/zuora/xf/zuora.md

 This model is a view on top of `zuora_invoices`.
 It attempts to isolate all cases in Zuora where we *refund* a customer, resulting in the customer arriving at a net balance of $0 (or higher).

-Although Zuora does have a built-in concept of `refunds`, it is not sufficient for all reporting use cases because there are many cases where a customer gets a refund but still ends up paying us money (double charges are a common example.)
-Sometimes, we're only interested in cases where the account arrives back at their starting balance.
+Although Zuora does have a built-in concept of `refunds`, it is not sufficient for all reporting use cases because there are many cases where a customer gets a refund but still ends up paying us money (a common example is accidental double charges where one gets refunded.)
+Sometimes, we're only interested in cases where the customer account ends up back at their starting balance.

 ### Technical Details
-For every invoice with a negative amount (i.e. where GitLab is paying a Customer), this model checks the total sum of invoices from the account in the **60 days** before and after the date of that invoice.
+For every invoice with a negative amount (i.e. where GitLab is paying a Customer), this model checks the total sum of invoices from the account in the **60 days before and after** the date of that invoice.
 The model only selects rows in cases where the sum from that 120-day period is $0 or less.
-This indicates that the account was truly refunded and didn't have any additional purchases that resulted in a transfer of funds to GitLab.
+This indicates that the account was truly a "net refund" and didn't have any additional purchases that ultimately resulted in a transfer of funds to GitLab.

 {% enddocs %}